Retiring in Oklahoma: a complete guide

 • Age discrimination: It is illegal for employers to discriminate against employees or job applicants based on age.

-• Retirement savings: Regardless of retirement age, it is important for individuals to start saving for retirement as early as possible.
+• Retirement savings: Regardless of retirement age, it’s important you start saving for retirement as early as possible.
 Many financial experts recommend saving at least 15% of your income for retirement.
 You could check out the average retirement savings in the US.

 The bottom line

-Oklahoma offers a wealth of benefits for potential retirees and has a lower cost of living than many other states, but limited healthcare options are a key consideration.
+Oklahoma offers a wealth of benefits for potential retirees and has a lower cost of living than many other states, but limited healthcare options is a concern.

 It's important to seek expert financial advice to weigh up all of the costs associated with retiring in Oklahoma, including property taxes, insurance, and living expenses, in order to make an informed decision about whether the state is the right choice for your retirement.